shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_HighLevel.md

 ####Platform
 - Operating systems, webserver, and physical machines are hardened
-- The system admin follows security best practice
+- The system admin follows security best practices
 - Keystone server is running in Ubuntu 12.04
 - Dependencies (keystone dependent libraries) in requirements.txt  are trustworthy

 ###Security Objective

 -  An IdAM must provide:
 -	Identification (authentication) and entitlements of users.
 -	Entitlement decision (authorization) for user-initiated request.
 -	Non-repudiable auditing for each request.